UK Supermarket Visibility in Google Search

 Search volume history for delivery

-Thanks to new search history data available in the toolbox we have been able to calculate the search volume history for the basket of “delivery” keywords used above.
-It’s clear to see the UK lock-down period but the last 18 months have been stable.
+Thanks to the search history data available in SISTRIX Lists we are able to calculate the search volume history for the basket of “delivery” keywords used above.

 More information about keyword search volume history in SISTRIX is available.